 In March 2017, the Poetry Coalition will launch its inaugural effort, Because We Come from Everything: Poetry & Migration.
 For this collaborative effort, each organization in the Poetry Coalition will bring its unique mission to the task of presenting programs and projects on the theme of migration.

 The following organizations are part of a national poetry coalition working together to promote the value poets bring to our culture and the important contribution poetry makes in the lives of people of all ages and backgrounds.
+All founding members are denoted with an asterisk.

 The Academy of American Poets, the nation's largest membership-based literary organization, was founded in 1934 to support American poets at all stages of their careers and to foster the appreciation of contemporary poetry.
 Home to poets.org, one of the most visited websites for poetry, the Academy is also responsible for Poem-a-Day, National Poetry Month, and an array of programs and educational resources.*